King Receives Blinken, Urges Immediate Ceasefire In Gaza

-Amman, April 30 (Petra) -- His Majesty King Abdullah II on Tuesday received US Secretary of State Antony Blinken and reiterated the need for an immediate ceasefire in Gaza.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Tuesday received US Secretary of State Antony Blinken and reiterated the need for an immediate ceasefire in Gaza.

-According to a royal court statement, during a meeting at Al Husseiniya Palace attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty stressed the importance of taking immediate action to stop the humanitarian crisis unfolding in the Strip and protect innocent civilians.
+During a meeting at Al Husseiniya Palace attended by HRH Crown Prince Hussein, His Majesty stressed the importance of taking immediate action to stop the humanitarian crisis unfolding in the Strip and protect innocent civilians, according to a Royal Court statement.

 The King called for ensuring the continuous flow of humanitarian, relief, and medical aid to Gaza through all available means.

-His Majesty also warned of the danger of any military operation in Rafah, stressing that the catastrophic effects of the war in Gaza could spread to areas in the West Bank, Jerusalem, and the entire region.
+His Majesty also warned of the danger of any military operation in Rafah, stressing that the catastrophic effects of the war in Gaza could spread to areas in the West Bank, Jerusalem, and the entire region, the statement said.

 The King said supporting UNRWA is crucial to enable it to cover the basic needs of nearly 2 million Palestinians in Gaza, as well as other Palestinian refugees in its areas of operation.